phillipgreenii/factual-data-testing-challenge/addressdedupe/README.md

 ### Input file format

-The input file must be a tab delimited file with the following column headers: 'street address', 'city', 'region', 'postal code'.
+The input file must be a tab delimited file with the following column headers: 'id', 'street address', 'city', 'region', 'postal code'.

+### Output

+Each line of the output represents a duplicate address found.
+The first value of the output pair is the ID of the source address and the secoond is the ID of the duplicate.

 ## Options